SoftUni-Internal/interactive-content/EN/02-Objects-and-Classes/00-Lesson-Introduction.md

 - Converting JSON to a string

 **3. Classes**
-- Declaring and instantating classes
+- Declaring and instantiating classes
 - Definition of hoisting
 - Class methods and properties in JavaScript